 Carol Ponton: And I have a veteran who I could not prove was in Vietnam, but I realized he had been exposed to JP-4, and therefore I was able to get him service-connected for the same benefits he was asking for under Agent Orange.

 Brian Hill: So I guess what we’re saying to the veterans who don’t get this new presumption, don’t give up.
 Make sure you’ve talked to somebody who knows where you were and knows the toxic exposures you were exposed to in service.
 And let’s see what we can do for you.
 Thanks so much for joining us today.
-And if you have any questions, please call us.
+And if you want to appeal a denied claim, please call us for help.